Table of Contents

 Transforming and Optimizing Media on Laravel Cloudinary

 To transform and optimize media using Laravel Cloudinary, you can use the capabilities provided by the Cloudinary package for Laravel.
-Here’s how you can do it:
+Additionally, you can store these optimized media records in Laravel with MongoDB to handle large-scale, unstructured image metadata efficiently.

 Step 1: Importing the Cloudinary Facade